 Australia ground to a virtual halt on Tuesday when the Federated Under Tens’ Association withdrew services, stating that in their view it was an unreasonable demand that they wear a sun hat in the sun.
 They further suggested that the placement of sunscreen lotion on or about their persons was an infringement of basic human rights and was “simply not on.”
 Wednesday saw the dispute widen when an affiliated body, the Massed Five Year Olds, showed their hand by waiting until management had about a hundredweight of essential foodstuffs in transit from supermarket to transport and then sitting down on the footpath over a log of claims relating to ice cream.
 The Federated Under Tens, sensing blood in the water, immediately lodged a similar demand and supported the Massed Five Year Olds by pretending to have a breakdown as a result of cruelty and appalling conditions.

-The problem had been further exacerbated by a breakage to one of the food-carrying receptacles and some consequent structural damage to several glass bottles and a quantity of eggs, the contents of which were beginning to impinge on the public thoroughfare.
+The problem had been further exacerbated by a breakage to one of the food-carrying receptacles and some consequent structural damage to several glass bottles and a quantity of eggs, the contents of which were beginning to impinge on the wellbeing of the public thoroughfare.

 This appraisal has covered only a portion of Clarke’s work and does little more than begin mapping his satirical brilliance and influence.
 If it is undeniably tragic that he died at such a relatively young age, it is equally true that his forensic intelligence is needed now more than ever.
 The bullshit-detection business has lost one of its finest exponents. •